Small-Loan-Studio/TGO/docs/tutorials/02-tutorial-levels.md

 So in summary -- a level is, hopefully, pretty much what you'd expect.
 Now let's talk about how to build them and what they can contain.

+[GODOT: Creating A Level]

 To do that we'll switch to Godot.

-[GODOT: Pristine]

 All levels start with a common set of features that are defined in something called the LevelBase.
 In Godot we call that the "parent" scene to your level.
 So naturally